Genesys (company): Acquisitions

 In February 2017, Genesys acquired Silver Lining, an employee performance management company that developed applications to support and analyze employee performance and learning automation.

-In February 2018, Genesys acquired AltoCloud, a customer journey analytics provider.
+In February 2018, Genesys acquired AltoCloud, a customer journey analytics provider for an undisclosed amount.

 In March 2020, the company acquired nGUVU, a partner purchased to add gamification to its workforce engagement management suite.

 In March 2021, the company announced the acquisition the Bold360 suite of digital engagement software from LogMeIn.

+In January 2024, Genesys acquired Radarr Technologies, an AI-powered data analytics company.

 Products

 The company develops call center software for businesses.
 The software is available over the cloud, or as on-premises software.
 The company's products include the following: